 Course Requirements for the Spanish Major

-The Spanish major includes, as can be seen above, 11 courses above the 300 level.
-Five of these courses, including 301, 345, 400, and at least two other classes 350 or above, must be taken at Gettysburg College.
+The Spanish major includes, as can be seen above, 9 courses above the 300 level.
+Five of these courses, including 301/302, 345, 400, and two advanced classes, must be taken at Gettysburg College.
 In addition, Spanish majors must spend one semester studying abroad in a program approved by the department.
+It is recommended that students study abroad as soon as their schedule permits.
 (Students with extensive previous experience living or studying abroad may petition the department to be exempted from this requirement.)
-None of these 11 courses can be taken S/U.
+None of these 9 courses can be taken S/U.

 Course Requirements for the Spanish Minor

-Spanish minors complete Spanish 301 (which must be taken at Gettysburg) and 5 other classes at the 250 level or above.
-Students must take 3 courses at Gettysburg, with the exception that up to 4 courses may be taken at approved Study Abroad programs.
-In the latter case, only 2 of the 6 courses must be taken at Gettysburg.
+Spanish minors complete Spanish 301/302 (which must be taken at Gettysburg) and 5 other classes at the 300 level.
+Students must take 3 courses at Gettysburg.
+Up to 3 courses may be taken at approved Study Abroad programs.
 None of these 6 courses can be taken S/U.